 As from 1st January 2021, products that are to be taken out to Europe need to follow the following procedure.
 Failure to do so will result in the goods not being accepted at the cold store.

 - Goods must be booked in using our online booking in system.
 This should be done either by The Customer, Producer or Haulier.
 Telephone booking will NOT be accepted.

 - Each pallet must be clearly labelled.
 You may use the Foodlynx online label producer.
 The label must be stuck on each and every pallet arriving at the store, without Exception.

 5) Import Tax or Duty

 As the UK will be outside of the EU, import tax or duty will have to be paid on all goods entering into the EU.
-Our Customs Agents, Portico, will invoice the owner of the goods directly, (be it the customer or the supplier).
+Your Import Customs Agents, will invoice the owner of the goods directly, (be it the customer or the supplier).
 This tax must be paid by same day payment on receipt of invoice.
 If no payment is made, the goods will have to be removed from the truck and the owner of the goods will receive a £160 missed transit charge.

 - Place an order with your supplier.

 - The Supplier uses the Foodlynx Customs Declaration button on our website, to notify Foodlynx & our Customs Agents of the order.
 By completing this, it gives us all the information required for our Customs Agents to complete the Export Documentation.
 Please note:- The Commercial Invoice and detailed Picking note must be uploaded using the drag and drop function on this declaration.